mmtk/mmtk-core/docs/tutorial/Tutorial.md

 When you are finished, try running the benchmarks and seeing how the performance of this collector compares to MyGC.

-If you get particularly stuck, instructions for how to complete this exersize are available [here](#triplespace-backup-instructions).
+If you get particularly stuck, instructions for how to complete this exercise are available [here](#triplespace-backup-instructions).

 ***